10m+

 How does the First Homes scheme work?

-The First Homes scheme involves the building of new homes specifically to be sold at a discount.
-However, these homes are otherwise intended to be of similar specification to full-price homes.
+The First Homes scheme involves the building of new homes specifically to be sold at a discount, and are of a similar specification to full-price homes.

 These properties must be purchased by first-time buyers.
 If buying as a couple, neither partner can have previously owned a home.
-Otherwise, the properties are bought and sold in the normal way.
+Otherwise, the properties are bought and sold as normal.

 If and when the first-time buyer decides to sell the property, the home will be independently valued, and the scheme discount will be re-applied to this new value for the next owner.